weiyanminoo/tp/docs/UserGuide.md

   pageNav: 3
 ---

-# AB-3 User Guide
+# EasyWeds User Guide

-AddressBook Level 3 (AB3) is a **desktop app for managing contacts, optimized for use via a  Line Interface** (CLI) while still having the benefits of a Graphical User Interface (GUI).
-If you can type fast, AB3 can get your contact management tasks done faster than traditional GUI apps.
+EasyWeds is a **desktop app designed for freelance wedding planners juggling multiple weddings**.
+It streamlines planning by centralising vendor and client information and keeping every wedding detail organised.
+If you are adept at typing, EasyWeds empowers you to swiftly access and update your planning data.

 <!-- * Table of Contents -->
 <page-nav-print />